aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 - Ruby 2.2.3; Rails 4.2.3

 Newer versions of the above may have since come out, but at the time of the writing of this document (August 2015), they were either the versions installed via apt-get (Apache, PHP, and Python), or the latest versions installed manually (Django, Ruby, and Rails).

+**Notes**

+- The guest hard drive reported 5.4 Gb of space used, and 13 Gb of space available, prior to distribution of the image.
+The disk image itself was, after compaction, 6.2 Gb.
+When compressed via zip, it was 1.9 Gb in size.
+- Firefox was a recent version, and video (via youtube) worked right out of the box, along with sound; video and sound (also via youtube) worked fine with Chrome
+- The VM may capture the mouse - to uncapture it, you press the "host key", (which is the right Control key on Linux and Windows hosts, and the left Command key on Mac hosts).
+To have it warn you about what this is, you can reset all warnings via the VirtualBox help menu, and it will warn you about this at boot-up
+- In the image creation process, you may run into a problem with VirtualBox where it cannot register a new (or different) disk because it has the same UUID as a previous disk that you are replacing.
+If so, then the command `VBoxManage internalcommands sethduuid disk.vdi` (changing `disk.vdi` appropriately) will change the UUID, and allow you to proceed

+# Basic installation

+All installations need to run through this, as it sets up the default Kubuntu installation.

 **Basic installation**